|

 - or the line is too heavy for the rod, or

-in the back cast, or the rod is 'sloppy' all of which can cause the
+back cast, or the rod is 'sloppy' all of which can cause

-by aiming too low on the forward cast,
+- caused by aiming too low on the forward

-releasing line too soon on the shoot, or 'bowing' the body towards
+- or releasing line too soon on the shoot, or

 - tailing loops: refers to crossover of the upper